madroxdupe42/peacefulscience.org/content/newsletter/two-virtual-events-2022.md

 ---
 title: Two Virtual Events This July
 description:  Learn about the new consensus on Adam and Eve.
-   Take a shortcourse with Carver Classroom, or join the workshop at the ASA.
+   Take a short-course with Carver Classroom, or join the workshop at the ASA.
 authors:
 - Peaceful Science
-date: 2022-07-04
+date: 2022-07-02
 layers:
 - type: body
 - type: pages